shanakaprageeth/literature_search/README.md

 ## Overview
 This project helps automate and document literature reviews using the PRISMA methodology.
 It allows users to input a research topic or keywords, manages PRISMA data, and outputs publication lists and methodology text for research papers.

+> **Disclaimer:**
+> Use this tool at your own discretion.
+Always review and verify the results before including them in your research or publications.
+The automated outputs are intended to assist, not replace, expert judgment.
+> **API Usage Notice:**
+> Please do not overuse or misuse free APIs.
+Excessive requests may result in rate limiting or loss of access for yourself and others.
+Use the tool responsibly and respect the terms of service of each data provider.

 ## Features
 - **Flexible keyword input**: Accept keywords as a list or comma-separated string in the configuration file
 - **Smart keyword handling**: Automatically derives keywords from research topic if not provided, with warning message